glassflow/pipelines-repo-template/README.md

 The purpose of this repo is to showcase how to write and maintain GlassFlow data pipelines in production.

+## Configure Github Action

+We will use the Github Action [glassflow/pipelines-push-action](https://github.com/marketplace/actions/glassflow-pipelines-push-action) to push changes in our pipelines to GlassFlow automatically.

+Make sure to add your GlassFlow Personal Access token to your repository secrets as described [here](https://github.com/marketplace/actions/glassflow-pipelines-push-action#configuration).

 ## Pipeline YAML specification